cloud-custodian/cloud-custodian/docs/source/aws/topics/ssm.rst

 custodian you can.

   - Filter resources by extant ops items associated to them.
-    See :ref:`ops-item filter <aws.common.filters.post-item>`
+    See :ref:`ops-item filter <aws.common.filters.ops-item>`

   - Post new ops items for a resource from any custodian policy.
     See :ref:`post-item action <aws.common.actions.post-item>`

-  - Manage ops items as a resource, , close or update ops items.
+  - Manage ops items as a resource, to resolve or update ops items.
     See :ref:`ops-item resource <aws.ops-item>`